Personal information is anything that can identify you as an individual, either on its own or by reference to other information.

 All data processing we undertake is carried out under the requirements of the Data Protection (Jersey) Law 2018.

 Your records are held in a combination of electronic and paper formats.
+Most of our records are available to the public although there are some exceptions.
+This is in line with our legislation:

 Why we process your personal information